wernerkrauss/php-cross-domain-proxy/README.md

 ---

 Since `proxy.php` is completely self-contained, you can just

-1. Copy `proxy.php` into your web application
+1. Copy `proxy.php` into your web application,
-2. Edit the $whitelist array
+2. Edit the $whitelist array,
-3. And that's pretty much it
+3. And that's pretty much it...

-If using [Composer](http://getcomposer.org), you can also add the following dependency to your `composer.json`:
+If using [Composer](http://getcomposer.org), you can also add the [geekality/php-cross-domain-proxy](https://packagist.org/packages/geekality/php-cross-domain-proxy) to your `composer.json` like this:

 ``` JSON
 "require":